Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Does your dog appear to be experiencing oral or dental pain?
-Contact our Southern Wisconsin veterinarians today to book a dental examination.
+Contact our Janesville veterinarians today to book a dental examination.

 New Patients Welcome